-“How many of you have problems with sleep?”
+“How many of you have trouble sleeping?”

 The promise of a restful night sleep is a motivating factor for students to bring this work out of the classroom and into their home.
 From infants to teenagers, our Sleep Routine works for everyone.
 It is crucial that children establish sleep hygiene habits at a young age.
 We have developed a series of positions from our Move Mindfully® Card Deck that are scientifically proven to get the body and mind ready for quality sleep.

 Not only is this recommended for youth, but also adults!
 The quality of your sleep is more important than the quantity.
 Instead of rushing off to bed, taking 15 minutes with our Sleep Routine will pay off with high quality sleep to follow.

 Here are the five easy steps to a great night sleep!

 This is a great position to ready the body.
 It tunes out visual stimulation and allows focus on breath.
 We recommend staying here for 5-10 deep breaths.
 If you are using this pose with a child, the adult can place hands on back for back breathing.

 Knees Hug In

 Gently rocking side to side in this position to allow a decompression of the lumbar spine.
 It also massages the organs and soothes adrenals.